DataDog/managed-kubernetes-auditing-toolkit/README.md

 aws eks update-kubeconfig --name <cluster-name>
 ```

+In particular, you might need to set your `AWS_REGION` and `AWS_PROFILE` environment variables, if using profiles.

 ## Features

 ### Identify trust relationships between K8s service accounts and AWS IAM roles